Packing up the car for a day’s outing with our dog should be something to look forward to. Unfortunately for some dogs this isn’t the case.

 - For movement chasers, consider using a covered travel crate.
 You can find a useful guide to crate training your dog here.

-- Adaptil spray is a pheromone product that may help induce calm behaviour.
+- Adaptil spray is a pheromone product that may help induce calm behavior.
 It has also been shown to reduce stress and nausea.
-Spray it on a blanket in the car a few minutes before travelling or on to a bandana that your dog can wear during the trip.
-Bach's Rescue Remedy can hav a similar effect.
+Spray it on a blanket in the car a few minutes before traveling or on to a bandana that your dog can wear during the trip.
+Bach's Rescue Remedy can have a similar effect.

 - Avoid feeding before a car journey but make sure they have had a small drink half an hour beforehand.
 Don’t forget to take water with you.